 Presently, networks come in two basic flavors: local (perceptively called a local area network, or LAN) and wide area network (WAN).
 The difference between the two most often has to do with size and distance.
-Local area networks often consist of computers in close proximity, say the same office or same building.
-Conversely, a wide area network consists of computers separated by hundreds or thousands of miles.
-Wide area networks include local area networks.
+Local area networks often consist of computers in close proximity, say the same office or same building, Conversely, a wide area network consists of computers separated by hundreds or thouclude local area networks.

-Both types of networks let you exchange e-mail, send files to one another, schedule meetings, access common software applications, and discuss yesterday's soap operas or ball computer languages.
+Both types of networks let you exchange e-mail, send files to one another, schedule meetings, access common software applications, and discuss yesterday's soap operas or ball eames.